-Meet Fight To End Cancer‘s Fight Team Captain and Coach of Toronto’s Kingsway Boxing Club.
+Meet Head Coach of Toronto’s Kingsway Boxing Club.
+Virgil is also Fight To End Cancer‘s Executive Director and Fight Team Coach.
 Not only does he devote his time to 10 Charity Boxers each year, but he is busy year-round developing and running programs at the gym… not to mention being absolutely awesome.
-In addition to being a senior boxing coach with more than 10 years under his belt, Virgil is also certified in childhood, sports and personal nutrition!
+In addition to being a boxing coach with over 15 years under his belt, Virgil is also certified in childhood, sports and personal nutrition!

 Raised by his grandparents and aunts, the 12 year old Virgil finally made it to Canada four years after his mother emigrated from their home in Suriname, South America to further her education.
 Due to complications with a visa, Virgil had to stay four years longer.